triggermesh/mq-eventsource/README.md

-## IBM MQ source
+## IBM MQ Knative Event Source

-This event source is meant to be used within a Knative cluster in order to consume messages from IBM MQ queue.
+This Cloud event source is meant to be used within a Knative cluster in order to consume messages from an [IBM MQ](https://www.ibm.com/products/mq) queue.

 ### Knative usage

-Edit the event source manifest to specify your queue and connection parameters then apply it like so:
+Edit the event source manifest `mqsource.yaml` to specify your queue and connection parameters then apply it like so:

 ```
 kubectl apply -f mqsource.yaml
 ```

-Or replace image with repository URL and deploy it with `ko` (from repository root):
+Or replace the image and deploy from source by building and deploying it with `ko`:

 ```
 CGO_ENABLED=1 ko apply -f ./